LinkedIn Learning: Pricing, Features, Best Courses

 - Why do I want to take this subscription?
 Is it to learn new skills or to be able to apply for other positions later?

-It’s important to ask this question because LinkedIn Learning courses grant you certifications, but these are not accredited.
+It’s important to ask this question because LinkedIn Learning courses provide you with certificates, but these are not accredited.
 So whether LinkedIn Learning is worth the cost, that’s going to depend on your goals. 🎯

 Is LinkedIn Learning certificates useful?